juapem/MB-300-Excersises/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M03E01.md

+---
+lab:
+    title: 'Exercise 01: Work with templates in the Data management workspace'
+    module: 'Module 03: Manage Dynamics 365 Finance and Operation data'
+---
 ## Exercise 1: Work with templates in the Data management workspace

 >   The goal of the lab exercise is to apply the knowledge we have learned